 A company’s operations can be gauged to the truest extent depending on how well a leader enables information flow upwards.

-Internal-upwards communication entails all communication in surveys, periodic reports to forms, feedback, and templates.
-This flow of information is charted to assist in aiding the employees to remain updated with complete information.
+Internal business communication entails all communication in surveys, periodic reports to forms, feedback, and templates.
+This flow of information is charted to assist in aiding internal communications professionals and the employees to remain updated with complete information.

 A marketing report is a good example that consists of statistics involving website visits to the social reach and leads generated.